Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 \begin{example} \citet{sedgewick1978implementing} discusses the implementation of quicksort.
 Prior \emph{formal} knowledge states that the average-case run-time performance increases with input size $n$ according to $\mathcal{O}(n \log n)$.
 Sedgewick posits that the run time of a practical quicksort implementation can be improved -- compared to the standard algorithm design found in textbooks.
 He relies on prior \emph{empirical} (and to some extent also \emph{formal}) knowledge on issues concerning recursion depth, small subarrays, worst-case input distributions, and different partitions. \end{example}

 \begin{example} The graph drawing discipline develops algorithms that produce effective and aesthetic layouts for graphs. \citet{ware2002cognitive} propose a set of metrics of a graph layout including the number of crossings, path bendiness, or shortest path length.
-Their experimental study shows that these metrics are correlated with cognitive effectiveness of the laid out graph for human participants.
-The justification of many such metrics builds on cognitive theories~\citep{malinova2021cognitive}.
+Their experimental study shows that these metrics are correlated with cognitive effectiveness of the graph layout for human participants.
+The justification such metrics builds on cognitive theories~\citep{malinova2021cognitive}.
 Based on metrics of graph aesthetics, algorithms have been compared and further developed~\citep{gibson2013survey}. \end{example}

 It is important to note that hypotheses are not always articulated in an explicit manner.
 This, however, does not mean that no hypotheses exist.
 If, for instance, the performance of a novel design is compared against the state-of-the-art design without stating a clear hypothesis, there still exists the implicit hypothesis that the novel design is better with respect to a relevant performance dimension.